 Then there were also the advanced fixed wing people out there that were being temped to the "dark side" looking to use their computerized Spektrum or JR radios and really wanted to get a Blade 400 to learn on but certainly didn't need another DX6i.

-What most of these folks ended up doing was to go out and purchase a Trex 450, Mikado Logo 400, Beam 450, Thunder Tiger E325, Miniature Aircraft Furion 450, CY 450 Rave, or other higher end brand...
+What most of these folks ended up doing was to go out and purchase an Align Trex 450, Compass Warp 360, Mikado Logo 400, Thunder Tiger E325, Miniature Aircraft Furion 450, CY 450 Rave, or other higher end brand...
 Those are all great 400 size RC helicopters of course, but they are higher end birds and cost considerably more.

 Those higher end brands may simply not have been realistic options for those on a tighter budget and then of course they start getting lured in by the lower cost eye candy brands that are plain and simple junk.
-Get this, the BNF version of the new Blade 450 is only $300.00 bucks.
-That makes it about half the price of a Trex 450 Sport Super Combo kit once you factor in the price of the receiver.
+Get this, the RTF version of the Blade 450 is only $350.00 bucks!
+That makes it easily half to one third the price of many other name brand 400's once the price of the radio and LiPo flight battery is factored in.

 however is a different story.
-This is certainly a strong contender to the Blade 450 and in my opinion a better one!
-That link takes you to a review I did on the Trex 450 Plus and it's definitely also one to consider if you are in the market for a ready to fly 450 size heli that comes with a decent radio.
-That said, the Blade 450 just like the Blade 400 offers tremendous value for your first steps into collective pitch if you have a set budget not to mention very low repair costs – one of the Blade 400’s and now 450’s greatest attributes.
+This is certainly a strong contender to the Blade 450.
+That link takes you to a review I did on the Trex 450 Plus DFC and it's definitely also one to consider if you are in the market for a ready to fly flybarless 450 size heli that comes with a decent radio.
+That said, the flybared RTF Blade 450, just like the Blade 400 offers tremendous value for your first steps into collective pitch if you have a set budget not to mention very low repair costs – one of the Blade 400’s and now 450’s greatest attributes.

 Improvements Over the Original Blade 400